 By the end of Key Stage 3 students will have considered how the past influences the present, what past societies were like, how these societies organised their politics, and the beliefs and cultures that influenced people’s actions.
 As they do this, students develop a chronological framework for their knowledge of significant events and people.
 This will help them understand more about themselves as individuals and members of society.
 What they learn can influence their decisions about personal choices, attitudes and values.

 Students are given the opportunity to see the diversity of human experience at local, national and international level.
 Units of work focus on British economic, social and political history from the Middle Ages to the Twentieth Century.
-They also study units of work on world history such as Islamic Empires and Black peoples of the Americas.
+They also study units of work on world history such as the romans, slavery and the Holocaust.